A complete guide to payroll for

 - Check PAYG paid for the month or quarter to the relevant payroll summaries.

-Businesses that are labour intensive, such as manufacturing or labour-for-hire services, should pay particularly close attention to their payroll tax obligations due to the potential for project-related wage fluctuations.
+- Businesses that are labour intensive, such as manufacturing or labour-for-hire services, should pay particularly close attention to their payroll tax obligations due to the possibility for project-related wage fluctuations.

 How is payroll tax applied?